 The daily fixed-cost slice is one of the things that distinguishes nouz from a typical bookkeeping tool.
 Spreading fixed costs across every day they apply gives you a more honest daily number — but it does mean understanding what the slice represents.

-01 Why daily
+01 Why is rent subtracted daily instead of monthly?

-If we only subtracted rent on the first of the month, the first day of the month would always look catastrophic and the rest would look great — which is misleading.
-Slicing it daily means today's EBIT reflects today's honest share of the overhead, and the daily number stays comparable day-to-day.
+Because if we only subtracted rent on the first of the month, that first day would always look catastrophic and the rest would look great — which is misleading.
+Slicing the cost daily means today's EBIT reflects today's honest share of the overhead, so the daily number stays comparable day-to-day.
+A monthly rent of €2.800 becomes a daily slice of roughly €92 that every day pays toward.

-• Day view — one day's slice. ~€92 for the example.
+- Day view — one day's slice. ~€92 for the example.

-• Week view — seven slices summed. ~€644.
+- Week view — seven slices summed. ~€644.

-• Month view — the monthly cost (no slicing math). €2.800.
+- Month view — the monthly cost (no slicing math). €2.800.

-• Year view — yearly equivalent. ~€33,600.
+- Year view — yearly equivalent. ~€33,600.

 In month or year P&L views, nouz displays the actual periodic cost (not the sum-of-slices) to avoid showing rounding artifacts in totals.